-I have the honor to inform you that, in accordance with the recommendation of the Philadelphia Exhibition Commissioners, the Governor in Council has been pleased to approve of a bank draft to the amount of One hundred and twenty-one pounds eighteen shillings and seven pence (£121 18s.
-7d.) on the Bank of New South Wales in London, payable the Henry Pilcher Welch, Esquire, being forwarded to the proposition of the Philadelphia and the Phi to you for transmission to England, in order to meet the expense of freight upon the packages containing the Tasmanian exhibits at the Exhibition in Philadelphia.
+I HAVE the honor to inform you that, in accordance with the recommendation of the Philadelphia Exhibition Commissioners, the Governor in Council has been pleased to approve of a bank draft to the amount of One hundred and twenty-one pounds eighteen shillings and seven pence (£121 18s.
+7d.) on the Bank of New South Wales in London, payable to Henry Pilcher Welch, Esquire, being forwarded to you for transmission to England, in order to meet the expense of freight upon the packages containing the Tasmanian exhibits at the Exhibition in Philadelphia.